 Objects & Order ™ for Scholars

 For academic libraries and digital humanities programs supporting scholars in creating and publishing object-based research and digital exhibitions, Objects and Order is a flexible, accessible system that doesn't require technical expertise.
-It can help faculty and researchers turn years of work into something publishable and publicly accessible, without the overhead of a large-scale digital project.
+It can help researchers turn years of work into something visually compelling and publicly accessible, without the complexities of a large-scale digital project.

 - Keep data, images, notes, and documentation together in one space

-- Customize data structures and terminology for your research and materials
+- Customize data structures and terminology for your research and reference materials

-- Build and publish digital exhibitions from your research materials, with the ability to add notes and annotations to your text
+- Build and publish digital exhibitions from your research, with the ability to add notes and annotations to your text

 - Share scholarship with students, collaborators, and broader audiences